-Date of Adoption: January 20, 2011 Legal Reference: I.C. §93-380; §94-142
+Date of Adoption: January 20, 2011 Legal Reference: I.C. §93-380; §94-142 Ratified by the Board of Directors on September 23, 2015

 Policy No. 504.9.
 Adult Criminal Sex Offender

 North Star Charter School recognizes the danger sex offenders pose to student safety.
 Therefore, to protect students while they travel to and from school, attend school or at school-related activities, North Star Charter School is implementing this policy.